SJUACM/SMS-ChatBot/README.md

 - In order to run this program, you will need to follow these steps:

     - Download **pip** if you haven't already, from [here](https://pip.pypa.io/en/stable/installing/)
-    - Install **Flask** by running `pip install Flask`
-    - Install the **Wikipedia API** by running `pip install wikipedia`

     - Download **Ngrok** [here](https://ngrok.com/)

     - Create a **Twilio** account [here](https://www.twilio.com/try-twilio) and follow the steps to obtain a phone number that you will be sending texts to
         - **Unfortunately, you will have to pay a minimum of $20 to upgrade your account to be able to use the phone number for this project**
         - Read more about sending SMS messages with Twilio [here](https://www.twilio.com/docs/sms/quickstart/python)
-        - Once you upgrade your account, run `pip install twilio`
-    - Install the **Wolfram Alpha API** by running `pip install wolframalpha`

-        - Then, sign up for free API access of Wolfram Alpha [here](https://products.wolframalpha.com/api/)
+    - Sign up for free API access of **Wolfram Alpha** [here](https://products.wolframalpha.com/api/)
         - Follow the steps accordingly to obtain your AppID

 # How To Run

-   - First, download the zip file containing all the source code and unzip the folder.
-Then, move the folder to your desktop and rename it to **ChatBot**
+   - If you do not have git installed, make sure to download it from [here](https://git-scm.com/downloads).
+Installing git will save you a lot of time installing files in the future
+        - Once you have git installed, run `git clone https://github.com/faizancodes/SATA-ChatBot.git` to download all the files from this repository.

+   - Then, run `cd SATA-Chatbot` to navigate to the corresponding folder with all the files you just downloaded and run `pip install -r requirements.txt` to install all the necessary libraries for the program to run
+        - If this gives you an error, run `python -m pip install -r requirements.txt` or `py -m pip install -r requirements.txt` and see if that works.

    - Open the `sata_chatbot.py` file and change the `app_id` variable located on line 70 to your designated Wolfram Alpha AppID.

 ![image](https://user-images.githubusercontent.com/43652410/96471993-f3d2ab00-11fd-11eb-8f5c-2cb4bdfcdbf3.png)

-   - Run `cd desktop` in terminal to navigate to your desktop directory.
-Then, run `cd ChatBot` to navigate to that folder and finally run `sata_chatbot.py` to execute the code.
+   - Run `sata_chatbot.py` to execute the code.

    - When you run the code, your terminal should look like this: